Man with the Broken Nose

 Man with the Broken Nose is a sculpture by Auguste Rodin created between 1863 and 1864 and approved by the Salon in 1875.
 It is considered the first by Rodin in which life is represented over the grace pervading the academic circles and aesthetic of the time.

 Rodin made a first model of this piece on plaster in 1864, but lost the back of the bust.
 Later, in 1880, a second model, this time in bronze, was cast and is the surviving cast of the piece.
 A marble copy was made by Léon Fourquet.

 History

-In 1863, Rodin adapted a stable to become his atelier, where he worked with an amateur model by the name of "Bibi" to make his first model of the mask.
+In 1867, Rodin adapted a stable to become his atelier, where he worked with a senior model by the name of "Bibi" to make his first model of the mask.

 According to Rainer Maria Rilke the man before Rodin "a man with a calm demeanor and face.
-It had the face of a live man which, when explored, was full of agitation and disorder".
+It had the face of a man which, when explored, was full of disorder".